qmetry/qaf/pages/latest/locating_elements.md

 ### Element locator syntax

 ```
-<locator strategy>=<value>
+<locator strategy>=<locator value>
 ```
-Where <locator strategy> is any of the strategy supported by underlying web-driver.
+Where <locator strategy> is any of the strategy supported by underlying web-driver and <locator value> is locator in that strategy.

-Webdriver: id, name, xpath, css, link, partialLink, className, tagName
+Webdriver supported strategies: id, name, xpath, css, link, partialLink, className, tagName

 ###### Examples: